 It resulted in this question on Jetty’s Github.

-At the end, the fix on the application side was to consume the request for healthcheck endpoints.
+At the end, the fix on the application side was to consume the request for health check endpoints.

 Conclusion